eosc-cos4cloud/mecoda-orange/docs/athens-workshop.md

 * **What observations are not identified at least with phylum level**

-Select rows where phylum is defined using `Select rows` widges:
+Select rows where phylum is defined using `Select rows` widgets:

 <img src="images/select_rows.png" alt="pivot_table" width="500"/>